Frameless Sliding Doors · Melbourne

 Sliding shower screen hardware finishes

-Whether your bathroom uses chrome, brushed nickel, brushed brass, gun metal or matte black finishes, we can help select a sliding shower screen system that works with your tapware, tiles and overall bathroom style.
+Whether your bathroom uses chrome, brushed nickel, brushed brass, gunmetal, matt black or another finish, we can help choose a sliding system that works with the rest of the room.

 Polished Chrome (C)